Beautify Enhance Renew

 Mastectomy is one of the most common treatments for breast cancer, and it involves the surgical removal of breast tissue.
 Patients who are at a high risk of developing breast cancer may also undergo this procedure as a preventive measure.
 Depending on the patient’s individual circumstances, breast reconstruction may be performed at the same time as the mastectomy, or reconstruction may be delayed until after the patient has healed and/or additional cancer treatments have been performed.

 Various techniques are available to preserve or reconstruct the nipple and areola.
-During your consultation, your surgeon will explain all of the options available to you.
+During your consultation in Newport Beach, your surgeon will explain all of the options available to you.

 Implant vs. Tissue Flap